 - Director of Reading Camp: oversees the steering committee and staffs of the multiple reading camps, as well as securing grants and planning fund-raising activities.
 Sarah Harcourt Watts serves in this position.

 - Executive Director of St. Agnes House: oversees the residential cancer hostel which provides low-cost housing for people seeking treatment in the Lexington area.
 The director is also responsible for the Board of Directors and fund-raising/development.
-As of January 2017 there is an opening for Executive Director.
+At the current time this position has not been filled.

 - Resident Manager of the Cathedral Domain: manages the property and buildings in Lee County which comprise the Diocesan Conference and Retreat Center, the Cathedral Domain, and is liaison to the Camp and Conference Board, overseeing residential staff and summer camp staffs.
 Lay Canon Andy Sigmon serves in this position.